syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Display-format.md

   **[JavaScript]**

-  // Add the code in your script section to render the DateTimePicker with short header
+  // Adds the code in your script section to render the DateTimePicker with short header
 	 $('#dateTime').ejDateTimePicker({
 	                dayHeaderFormat: "showHeaderShort",
 	                width: '200px',